bamless/extlib/README.md

 the `assert.h` headers contains macros for better debug assertions and unreachable code.
-`ASSERT` will print the file, line, function and a custom message if the condition is not satisfied, and then it `abort`s the program.
+`ASSERT` will print the file, line, function and a custom message if the condition is not satisfied, and then `abort`s the program.

 `UNREACHABLE` will do the same thing when executed, useful to check that a logically unreachable piece of code is actually never reached during execution.

 An additional macro called `UNUSED` is provided to hint the compiler that a given varible is not actually used in the program.
 This is useful when a variable is only used in assertions which, when elided on release builds, leave the variable unused prompting the compiler to issue a warning.